IntersectAustralia/dc21/README.md

 DIVER documentation is in the [dc21-doc](https://github.com/IntersectAustralia/dc21-doc) repository, though a useful overview can be found on Intersect's website [here](http://www.intersect.org.au/content/diver-0).

 **Launching an instance of DIVER on the NeCTAR Research Cloud**
-Here is a description of how to launch a trial instance of DIVER on the NeCTAR research cloud using [Launchpod](http://www.intersect.org.au/content/launchpod).
+Here is a description of how to launch a trial instance of DIVER on the NeCTAR research cloud using Intersect's [Launchpod](http://www.intersect.org.au/content/launchpod).

 **Licence Information**
 This code is licensed under the GNU GPL v3 license - see LICENSE.txt.